eeiitb/mbfclassrooms/docs/cc/facilities.md

 ## AV Equipment

-Currently, the CC has a portable projector and a single speaker in the middle of the room.
-By June 2022, four TV screens will be installed for projection.
-A sound system consisting of six speakers (2 wall-mounted, 4 ceiling-mounted) will also be installed.
+There are four TV screens in the CC for projection: two on either side of the stage and two on the sides of the room.
+A sound system consisting of six speakers (2 wall-mounted, 4 ceiling-mounted) is also installed.

 ## Laptops
-By June 2022, the classroom will be equipped with 20 laptops which can be used for computer-based exercises.
+By September 2022, the classroom will be equipped with 20 laptops which can be used for computer-based exercises.
 The idea is that each of the 10 tables will have two laptops each.